All Episodes

 We want to create savings for families.

-We want the American dream to exist for everybody, and and for most people, that means they're gonna have to put in overtime.
+And for most people, that means they're going to have to put in overtime.

-And I think this bill these provisions do just that.
+And I think this bill, these provisions do just that.

-They they they they incentivize people to work more.
+They incentivize people to work more.

 And I think it's a great idea.